 Anyone requiring a sign language interpreter for this meeting should notify the District Clerk at 434-7002, at least five (5) days before the meeting.

-The Levittown Public School District is committed to providing both equal educational opportunity for all students, and equal employment opportunity for all persons, without regard or discrimination based on religion, ethnic background, age, sex, or disability.
+The Levittown Public School District is committed to providing both equal educational opportunity for all students, and equal employment opportunity for all persons consistent with law.